If an ordinary URL Crawler retrieves such a page, the only thing it will see is the basic layout of the page.

 The Browser Farm: An Ecosystem for Browser Crawlers

-The Browser Crawler allows to load the web page, interact with the web page and take a snapshot of all content that was loaded at the given point in time.
+Browser Crawlers can load web pages, interact with web pages and take snapshots of all content that was loaded at the given point in time.

 Browser Crawler Filter Type

 The Browser Farm is controlled by the Browser Crawler filter type that loads Selenese scripts and sends them to the Browser Farm for execution.